-- Remove metadata components you create for solutions or testing.
+- Remove metadata components you create for retired solutions, or testing purposes.

 General System Administration

-This category includes foundational Salesforce Do’s and Don’ts for an Admin’s day-to-day job.
+This category includes foundational Salesforce Do’s and Don’ts for the day-to-day Admin’s tasks.

 - Do know the differences between the types of licenses – plus how many licenses are available in your org.
 Find out more about licenses here.